DETAILED ACTION

 Wagner is silent to wherein the liquid handler is configured to draw samples of approximately 50 microliters or smaller from the plurality of solution components.

-However, Wagner teaches wherein the maximum total volume of mixed sample (ink formulation) used is 50 µL with an optimal range between 20-25 µL (pg.
+However, Wagner teaches wherein the maximum total volume of mixed sample (the one or more ink formulations) used is 50 µL with an optimal range between 20-25 µL (pg.
 16438, section "Spin coating parameter study—volume").
-Wagner additionally stresses the goal of minimizing material consumption through minimizing volume of the sample applied to the substrate (pg.
+Wagner additionally stresses the goal of minimizing material consumption through minimizing volume of the sample applied to the substrate while still allowing the final product to dry down in an even coat (pg.
 16438, col. 1, par.
 01).
-Therefore, with the goal of minimizing material consumption in ink formulations at volumes of 50 µL or less, it is reasonable to conclude the liquid handler is configured to draw samples of approximately 50 microliters or smaller from the plurality of solution components.
+Therefore, with the goal of minimizing material consumption and creating an acceptable dry down coat in ink formulations at volumes of 50 µL or less, it is reasonable to conclude the liquid handler is configured to draw samples of approximately 50 microliters or smaller from the plurality of solution components.
+This is because the individual components (samples) that make up the 20-25 µL total solution volume (the one or more ink formulations) suggests the "or less" range as recited by the claim because the individual components (samples) in an ideal formulation will be less than 25µL.

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify the ink formulation process of Wagner to use solution component volumes of 50 µL or less as suggested by Wagner in order to minimize material consumption.
-Because the goal of each aspect of the platform is to minimize material consumption in ink formulation processes, modifying the solution component volumes to 50 µL or less as provided by Wagner, provides likewise sought functionality with reasonable expectation of success.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify the ink formulation process of Wagner to use solution component volumes of 50 µL or less as suggested by Wagner because doing so minimizes material consumption while creating an evenly dried coat with reasonable expectation of success.
 MPEP 2143(I)(G).

 Wagener is silent to wherein the liquid handler is configured to mix the components within the liquid handler to prepare the one or more ink formulations.